 While this is the most popular and commonly spread way affiliate programs are suffering, many other ways can be compromised when hackers gain unauthorized access.
 This includes:

-• Upon access to the affiliate program’s database, hackers steal sensitive information, such as customer data and financial information.
+- Upon access to the affiliate program’s database, hackers steal sensitive information, such as customer data and financial information.
 The most common way is SQL injection attacks to exploit vulnerabilities in the program’s website and gain access to the backend database.
-They can not only steal sensitive information but also potentially alter the program’s functionality.
+They can steal sensitive information and potentially alter the program’s functionality.

 So, you probably ask…